open-joinbase/JoinBase/README.md

 Get JoinBase with Docker and more about installation: [installation guide and prerequisites](https://joinbase.io/docs/references/install).

-JoinBase's community edition is provided under the [Commuity Edition License Agreement](https://joinbase.io/community_license): any people and company can use it free both for non-commercial and commercial purposes (including cloud services).
+JoinBase's community edition is provided under the [Commuity Edition License Agreement](https://joinbase.io/community_license).
+Any people and company can use it free both for non-commercial and commercial purposes (including cloud services).

 The community edition has the same functions as the enterprise edition but without HA(High Availability) support.
-We crush competitors in the edge performance, if you don't require 100% HA, the community edition is enough, even for commercial services.
+We crush competitors in the edge performance, if you don't require 100% HA, the community edition is much enough, even for commercial services.

 ## Release Notes